Our group approaches a wide range of research questions with a variety of laboratory measurements, field work, and numerical modeling.

 What sets the rate of mineral weathering in soils?

-Measuring chemical erosion rates in natural environments is important for a number of reasons: chemical weathering accelerates landscape evolution, releases solutes that provide the nutritional foundation for life, neutralizes acidic precipitation, and stabilizes Earth’s climate over long timescales (>100,000 years).
+Measuring chemical erosion rates in natural environments is important for a number of reasons: chemical weathering accelerates landscape evolution, releases solutes that provide the nutritional foundation for life, neutralizes acidic precipitation, and stabilizes Earth’s climate over long timescales.

 Steep mountains provide a natural laboratory in which to measure chemical erosion rates over a wide range of climates.
-Our measurements in the South Fork of the Salmon River in the Idaho Batholith show that chemical erosion rates are fastest at the highest elevations, where it is coldest and where snow cover is most persistent, suggesting that water content in soil exerts a stronger control on mineral dissolution than does temperature.
-Our measurements also show that mafic-rich dust has played an important role in setting soil chemistry in the Idaho Batholith, which led us to propose a novel geochemical method for inferring rates of dust incorporation into soils.
+Our measurements in a variety of granitic mountain ranges show that chemical erosion rates are fastest at the highest elevations, where it is coldest and where snow cover is most persistent, suggesting that water content in soil exerts a stronger control on mineral dissolution than does temperature.
+Our measurements also show that dust can play an important role in setting soil chemistry, which led us to propose a novel geochemical method for inferring rates of dust incorporation into soils.
 Our numerical modeling suggests that soil chemical weathering fluxes should be fastest at intermediate physical erosion rates, a prediction with implications for the million-year-scale stability of Earth’s climate.